Application Process Closed

 At least one buyer must be a First-Generation Homebuyer and a resident of Minnesota.
 All other buyers (co-borrowers) must be first-time homebuyers, meaning they haven’t owned a home in the last three years.
 Non-occupant co-borrowers and co-signors are not allowed.

-Additionally, after closing on the loan, the buyers’ available savings (liquid assets) can’t be more than $50,000.
+Additionally, after closing the loan, buyers can’t have more than $50,000 in combined liquid assets.
 This doesn’t count things like retirement accounts, life insurance or college savings accounts.

 These limits are in place to ensure the funds are going to buyers who otherwise wouldn’t be able to afford a home without this assistance.